Start9Labs/docs/src/device-guides/linux/ca.md

         cd ~/Downloads

 1. Add your Root CA to your OS trust store.
-Be certain to replace `adjective-noun` with your server's unique hostname in the 3rd and 4th commands:
+Be certain to replace `adjective-noun` with your server's unique hostname in the second command:

         sudo pacman -S ca-certificates
         sudo cp "adjective-noun.crt" /etc/ca-certificates/trust-source/anchors/